Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Two common types of bone spurs that cause a lump on top of the foot are:

-A bone bump on top of the foot is not normally painful unless it is associated with arthritis, but may become uncomfortable if it rubs on footwear.
+A bone bump on top of the foot is not normally painful unless it is associated with arthritis, but a bone spur often becomes uncomfortable if it rubs on footwear.

-Another possible cause of a lump on top of the foot is gout.
+Another common cause of a lump on top of the foot, particularly around the big toe, is gout.

 If your big toe is swollen, red, painful and hot, chances are your foot bump is due to gout.